 Low Free Space Limit

-Enter the "Low free space limit" value to indicate when to switch the locations to non-active to avoid disk fragmentation.
+Enter the "Low free space limit" value in percent to indicate the needed limit for the locations to become non-active to avoid disk fragmentation.

 Disable Shared Storage Status Changing

-The "Disable shared storage status changing" option should be set to "0" to enable the above mentioned automatic deactivation of a certain location via the Cinegy File Service.
-The "Disable shared storage status changing" option should be set to "1" to disable the automatic free space control.
+Set the "Disable shared storage status changing" option to "0" to enable the above mentioned automatic deactivation of a certain location via the Cinegy File Service.
+Set the "Disable shared storage status changing" option to "1" to disable the automatic free space control.

-To add a new database, do the following:
+To add a new database, follow the following steps: